MrZyr0/ynov-devops-tp2/README.md

 2. Use `compose-down-(prod | dev)` to remove containers
 3. You can use `docker ps -a` and `docker rmi IMG_ID` to remove containers images from your computer

 # TIPS
 ## Exec command in container
 If when you develop the API you need to install some dependencies, you can run commands easily on the container using `docker exec -it {CONTAINER_ID} {COMMAND}`.

 For example, instead of completly restart reverseproxy container, you can execute `nginx -t && nginx -s reload` to test and reload nginx configuration.
+For example, instead of completly restart reverseproxy container, you can execute `nginx -t && nginx -s reload` to test and reload nginx configuration.